Hayashi Tadataka

 Hayashi Tadataka (林 忠崇) was a Japanese daimyō of the late Edo period, who ruled the Jōzai Domain.
 Later in life, he was also known by his style, Ichimu (一夢).
 During the Boshin War of 1868, Hayashi led his domain's forces in support of the armies of the former shōgun, and then the Ōuetsu Reppan Dōmei.
 Unlike the Tokugawa forces that went on to Ezo, Hayashi surrendered willingly when he received word that the Tokugawa family was to be granted a fief in Shizuoka.
 During the Meiji period he worked in various occupations (even as a clerk for a business in Hakodate), before working for the government.
 In the Meiji period, his family was ennobled as part of the kazoku system.
 For a time he also served at Tōshō-gū in Nikkō.
-Hayashi lived well into the 20th century, and was famous as "the last daimyō".
-He died in early 1941, in an apartment run by his daughter Mitsu.
+Hayashi lived well into the 20th century, and was famous as "the last daimyō" or also the "Last Ex Samurai" He died in early 1941, in an apartment run by his daughter Mitsu.